 - Information will be passed on to the new class teacher in advance, and a meeting will be held involving the old and new class teachers and the SENDCo, as appropriate, to talk through the child's APDR documents.
-This meeting will enable the teachers to: - o get to know the child better, through discussion of their Pupil Passport - o discuss the child's strengths and areas of need - discuss what High Quality Teaching strategies have been effective and what support and resources were made available for them during the previous year - \circ $\;$ discuss their previous targets and their progress towards these
+This meeting will enable the teachers to: - o get to know the child better, through discussion of their Pupil Passport - o discuss the child's strengths and areas of need - discuss what High Quality Teaching strategies have been effective and what support and resources were made available for them during the previous year - discuss their previous targets and their progress towards these

-- o set new, agreed targets for the child's first term in their new class - If your child would be helped by a home/school book to support them in understanding moving on, then one will be made for them. - If your child would benefit from an additional meeting (additional to the standard 'Moving Up' Day) with their new class teacher and/or teaching assistant, or additional visits to their new classroom, to help the new adults better understand the child's needs and to allay any fears of transition they may have, these can be arranged.
+- o set new, agreed targets for the child's first term in their new class - If your child would be helped by a home/school book to support them in understanding moving on, then one will be made for them.